nirvdrum/nirvdrum.com/_posts/2010-03-24-taking-full-canvas-screenshots-in-windows.markdown

 HOOKPROC hkprcSysMsg = (HOOKPROC)GetProcAddress(hinstDLL, "CallWndProc");
 HHOOK nextHook = SetWindowsHookEx(WH_CALLWNDPROC, hkprcSysMsg, hinstDLL, 0);
 </pre>
+<div class='caption'>Example 1: Registering the <code>WH_CALLWNDPROC</code> hook procedure.</div>

-[SetWindowLongPtr](http://msdn.microsoft.com/en-us/library/ms644898%28VS.85%29.aspx) is an amazing features of Windows that lets you supply a new function pointer for a predefined set of functions in a Windows process.
+[`SetWindowLongPtr`](http://msdn.microsoft.com/en-us/library/ms644898%28VS.85%29.aspx) is an amazing features of Windows that lets you supply a new function pointer for a predefined set of functions in a Windows process.
 The new function can then call out to the original function through a handle to that function.
 One of the functions allowed to be replaced is the window procedure.
 By supplying our own we will be able to finally modify that `WM_MINMAXINFO` message.
-In the previous code sample we showed how to call `SetWindowLongPtr`.
-The following code sample shows what the custom procedure looks like:
+In `Example 1` we showed how to call `SetWindowLongPtr`.  `Example 2` shows what the custom procedure looks like:

 <pre class='brush: cpp;'>
 // The custom window procedure, executed in-process, to manipulate the WM_MINMAXINFO message.